 “To be nobody-but-yourself — in a world which is doing its best, night and day, to make you everybody else — means to fight the hardest battle which any human being can fight.”
 E. E. Cummings

-As life tumbles us with a myriad of experiences of which we adjust, try to digest and survive, whilst endeavouring to thriving, a very subtle shift happens.
+As life tumbles us with a myriad of experiences of which we adjust, try to digest and survive, whilst endeavouring to thrive, a very subtle shift happens.
 We leave energetically.
 We stop taking our place, as fully ourselves, right in this moment.
 I don’t mean intellectually, although we do tend to be in the past or future in our thoughts, but energetically.

 There is no other you.
 There is no other you having your experiences.
 There is no other who was born to be you, as you are.
 Sure there are other people with similar experiences, but there is no other you.